Despite our complaints about how inconsistent the GHD Rise hot brush is, we must admit that it has become our go-to styler.

 This ultra-zone with predictive technology was first seen on the GHD Platinum Plus and uses sensors to guarantee that the temperature stays at a constant 185℃.
 GHD believes this is the optimum styling temperature for hair and the sensors make sure that it never exceeds, or drops, below this across the GHD Rise’s 32mm barrel.

-This not only protects the hair from unnecessary heat damage generally, it reduces the amount of times you have to run the GHD Rise, or Platinum Plus, through your hair to get the desired effect.
+This not only protects the hair from unnecessary heat damage generally, but it also reduces the number of times you have to run the GHD Rise, or Platinum Plus, through your hair to get the desired effect.
 This further protects it from being over-styled.

-The 32mm barrel on the GHD Rise hot brush is said to be the perfect size to add body, fullness and bounce through the lengths of hair while the GHD Rise’s 5mm smooth touch bristles have reportedly been optimised for closest contact to the root for maximum root lift
+The 32mm barrel on the GHD Rise hot brush is said to be the perfect size to add body, fullness, and bounce through the lengths of hair while the GHD Rise’s 5mm smooth touch bristles have reportedly been optimised for closest contact to the root for maximum root lift.

 It takes 25 seconds to heat up and it comes with the now-standard automatic 30-minute switch-off feature seen across the GHD range.

 In trials, GHD claims that 9 out of 10 users agree that the GHD Rise creates instant volume, with 8/10 agreeing that it adds full-length body with fullness and bounce.
 You can also use the hot brush similarly to a curling tong or wand, to create waves, flicks and curls.